nwolverson/atom-ide-purescript/README.md

 ![PSCI window](http://nwolverson.github.io/atom-ide-purescript/assets/psci.png)

 Basic PSCI REPL integration (runs `pulp psci`).
-A *read-only* buffer which displays PSCI output, input can be sent from the current buffer by line or selection.
+Comprises a read-only pane which displays PSCI output, and an input field to send expressions to the REPL (just hitting enter).
+Input can be sent from the current buffer by line or selection.

 Command from the command palette:
   * PSCI: Open - open a PSCI buffer